johnnyau19/cloud-scheduling/README.md

 ## Model
-- Apply Double DQN to stablize the learning process during Q-value updates.
+- Apply Double DQN to stablize and reduce Q-value overestimation during learning.
+- The model is trained implementing Stable-Baselines3.
+- Action space: selects server's number, defers.

 ## Data Preparation
 - The environment generates job data based on Gaussian (normal) distributions to simulate real-world uncertainty in workload estimation.

 - When creating a new job, the **estimated workload** is first sampled from a Gaussian distribution, where the random variable is the estimated workload itself.
-This value serves as an approximation of the actual job size and is passed to initialize a job object.
+This value serves as an approximation of the actual job size and is passed to initialize a job object. (**estimated-workload ~ N(mean=25, std=8.0)**)

 - The **actual workload**, which is unknown to the agent, is then sampled from another Gaussian distribution centered around the estimated workload.
 In this case, the estimated workload acts as the **mean**, and a predefined standard deviation controls the noise level.
-This models real-world scenarios where estimation errors occur due to incomplete or noisy information.
+This models real-world scenarios where estimation errors occur due to incomplete or noisy information. (**actual-workload ~ N(mean=estimated-workload, std=5.0)**)

 - Both estimated and actual workloads are clipped to remain within realistic bounds, ensuring job feasibility.